SHOP THE MERCH

 They say those who can, do, and those who can’t, curate.
 Since I completely lack any morsel of energy or will to conceptualize and execute humorous content I’m glad to have a way to flex my comedic muscles and make others laugh by sharing a collection of funny content that demonstrates my wicked sense of humor.

 Like those born in the late nineties, I am a child of the internet.
-Growing up through the early naughts as a loner with complex trauma in the deeply uninspiring suburbs of Chicago naturally led me to the depths of the world wide web.
-My primary source of bonding older brother was by watching Flight of the Conchords, Homestar Runner and other youtube oddities; over the years I’ve scoured Twitter, Reddit, I Waste So Much Time, Slow Robot, Weeblestuff, FML, (and too many others to name) to mine for laughs from irreverent uploads whenever boredom struck and I was in proximity to a device with internet connection.
+Growing up through the early naughts uninspiring suburbs of Chicago naturally led me to the depths of the world wide web.
+My early years were shaped by watching Flight of the Conchords, Homestar Runner and other youtube oddities; over the years I’ve scoured Twitter, Reddit, I Waste So Much Time, Slow Robot, Weeblestuff, FML, (and too many others to name) to mine for laughs from irreverent uploads whenever boredom struck and I was in proximity to a device with internet connection.

-Throughout my trauma recovery, I lean on humor as a crutch to help me navigate the sobering track of living life after familial abuse.
-Experiencing some of the worst depravity mankind can offer has allowed me to fully appreciate the medicine of laughter.
+Throughout complex PTSD recovery, I lean on humor as a crutch to help me navigate the sobering track of living life after familial abuse.
+Experiencing some pretty fucked up shit has allowed me to fully appreciate the medicine of laughter.
 The way I see it, there is nothing more powerfully healing than learning to laugh at your pain; just for a moment the object causing you strife becomes the object of jest, offering you the priceless gift of joy and a momentary relief from the weight of suffering.

 All I want is for humanity to move forward in healing and I will do the best I can in order to contribute to that upwards inertia — especially when it is in the form of internet memes.
 I want my (digital) presence to be in service of others by making your lives a little more liveable.
 So now, every single friday night, I get to give the greatest gift: laughter and connection through memes.

-And here is some hot n’ fresh merch to commemorate just that!
+To commemorate just that I’ve been working hard to release this line of Meme Merch.
 An idea I’ve been brainstorming since early 2019 has finally come to life a year and a half later.
-What better way to celebrate two years of weekly meme drops than with some sick ass swag created by the meme queen herself?
+What better way to celebrate two years of weekly meme drops than with some sick swag created by the meme queen herself?

 Yes, life is absurd, but at least we can help each other through it by championing that absurdity with a wry, humourous stance and let our amused fascination light up the dark.